larruda/advanced-blog-metrics/readme.txt

 == Changelog ==
+= 1.5 =
+*  allow only the stats to be shown to Admin/Editors
+*  the widgets are also displayed on a separate page outside of the WordPress dashboard: in a submenu under the Advanced Blog Metrics menu item

 = 1.4.5 =
 * Forgot the po/mo files in the 1.4.4 version...
 Sorry about having been a dummy on that one!